NordicESMhub/containers/README.md

 ## Approach

 1. Create a conda recipe for your tool.
 We usually add it either in [conda-forge](https://conda-forge.org/) or [bioconda](https://bioconda.github.io/).
-2. When using bioconda, you will get a Docker container out-of-the-box which you can use to as a starting point for running a specific configuration
+2. When using bioconda, you will get a Docker container out-of-the-box which you can use as a starting point for running a specific configuration
 3. Publish your docker.
 We use [dockerhub](https://hub.docker.com/).

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)